 I mean, I saw there were stories about it in the New York Post and so forth.

-Got engaged, and then went to the Vatican.
+Got engaged and then went to the Vatican.

 Somebody called Dr. Phil on this one.

-By the way, folks, the New York Times and the Associated Press, and by now the rest of the drive-by media.
+By the way, folks, the New York Times and the Associated Press, and by now the rest of the drive-by media, I kid you not on this.

-That the drive-by media, New York Times leading the pack on this, trying to establish the narrative that speaking out against the Islamization of Europe is the functional equivalent to what the Nazis did to the Jews.
+I know this is going to sound like it's going to sound unbelievable unless you've seen it yourself, but the drive-by media, New York Times leading the pack on this, trying to establish the narrative that speaking out against the Islamization of Europe is the functional equivalent to what the Nazis did to the Jews.

-You just talked about them to me in the break, Snerdly.
+I kid you, there are people, you just talked about them to me in the break, Snerdley.

 There are people who are worried about immigration and open borders.

-They are being characterized by people in New York.
+They are being characterized by people.

 The New York Times is characterizing them as Islamophobes.

-That comparison is being test marketed, so to speak, in the drive-by media.
+That comparison is being test-marketed, so to speak, in the drive-by media.

-That's a they're they're floating it as a trial balloon to see how it plays.
+They're floating it as a trial balloon to see how it plays.

-And it's this is all rooted in politics.
+And this is all rooted in politics.

-Because the truth of the matter is it's ironic because Muslim extremists have long said they want to finish what Hitler started.
+This is infuriating to me because the truth of the matter is it's ironic because Muslim extremists have long said they want to finish what Hitler started.

-Adolf Hitler met with famous imams from the Middle East.
+Adolf Hitler met with famous Imams from the Middle East.

-Militant Islam and Nazi Germany have one thing profoundly in common hatred of Jews.
+Militant Islam and Nazi Germany have one thing profoundly in common, hatred of Jews.

-And yet it's not the Islamists all of a sudden who hate Jews.
+And yet, it's not the Islamists all of a sudden who hate Jews.

 It's people who want to control the borders of European nations are now being compared to the Nazis.